urbit/docs/arvo/clay/foreign-requests.md

 ## %merg

-To merge a foreign desk into a local one, you just send clay a `%merg` `task:clay` (as you would for a local merge) and specify the foreign ship in the `her` field.
+To merge a foreign `desk` into a local one, you just send Clay a `%merg` `task` (as you would for a local merge) and specify the foreign ship in the `her` field.
 For details on making such requests, see the [Merge Desks](@/docs/arvo/clay/merge.md) document.

 The foreign ship will respond only if correct permissions have been set.
 See the [Permissions](@/docs/arvo/clay/permissions.md) document for details.
-By default, a ship's `%kids` desk is set to be publicly readable, so unless permissions have been manually modified, you should be able to merge from any `%kids` desk.
+By default, a ship's `%kids` desk is set to be publicly readable, so unless permissions have been manually modified, you should be able to merge from any `%kids` `desk`.

-Note that all subfolders and individual files within the desk must permit your reading in order for the merge to succeed.
+Note that all subfolders and individual files within the `desk` must permit your reading in order for the merge to succeed.
 If even one file does not permit you reading it, the remote ship will not respond to the request at all.